4 Best Ketamine Clinics in Pittsburgh (2026) — Verified & Reviewed

 Does Pittsburgh have a ketamine-assisted psychotherapy (KAP) program?

-Yes — Pittsburgh Ketamine integrates IV ketamine with KAP and TMS under one practice.
+Not among the ranked clinics right now — Pittsburgh Ketamine, which previously offered KAP alongside IV ketamine in Monroeville, closed in early 2026.
+Spravato sessions at the ranked clinics include two hours of on-site monitoring but not integrated psychotherapy.
 KAP integrates the medication experience with licensed-therapist support, designed for patients seeking the therapy-frame approach rather than medical-model IV ketamine alone.

 Where do patients commute from for Pittsburgh ketamine care?